RokoVarano/Lintern/README.md

 If you need to quit, just type 'QUIT' in all caps to exit the program.

+## Testing the Program

+A 'cases.rb' file can be used to test the correct functionality of the program.
+It is currently done with [rspec](https://github.com/rspec/rspec), which needs to be installed locally first.

 ## Authors

 👤 **Rodrigo Ibaceta**